 For risk mitigation, you need to maintain a list of trusted certificates to prevent and detect the injection of an illegitimate executable into privileged processes modules.
 In conjunction with this policy, it’s recommended that all devices have support for executing only authorised binaries from specific administrators who are identified by their digital signature on any given machine-readable media such as USB drives inserted through front panel ports on desktop computers; mobile phones can be protected using either hardware security keys or fingerprint scanners embedded within the touch screen display itself, so there’s never anything stored locally after single login operation completed successfully.

 6. Hunt for Intrusions

-It’s essential to take proactive steps when it comes to protecting your network.
+It’s essential to take proactive steps to protect your network.
 Dedicated teams should be formed, continuously seeking out any evil presences or threat actors that may have access within the organisation.
-Passive detection mechanisms is an efficient risk mitigation strategy such as logs.
+Passive detection mechanisms are an efficient risk mitigation strategy, such as logs.
 SIEM products are crucial in finding strange behaviour on a network.
 At the same time, hunting operations can help identify potential threats before they become an issue for you and penetration testing is necessary, so security professionals know how vulnerable their systems could potentially be if someone were enterprising enough to try hacking into them.

 7. Stay away from single-factor authentication

 Include multi-factor authentication in your risk mitigation plans.
-It is essential for organisations to transition away from single-factor authentication, such as passwords and PINs.
-Passwords can be subject to poor user choices due to their being easy to remember or hard-to know the answer quickly.
-They are also susceptible to credential theft, even if it’s not on your own system like many people believe!
-The only way you’ll never get hacked again is by using a two-step verification process that includes something that you have (a security token) and something that you know (your password).
+Organisations need to transition away from single-factor authentication, such as passwords and PINs.
+Passwords can be subject to poor user choices because they are easy to remember or hard to know the answer quickly.
+They are also susceptible to credential theft, even if it’s not on your system like many believe!
+You’ll never get hacked again by using a two-step verification process that includes something that you have (a security token) and something that you know (your password).

-Get in touch to discuss your primary risks, security concerns or schedule a consultation call.
+Get in touch to discuss your primary risks and security concerns or schedule a consultation call.